 One day, Xie Yan’s intended comes over to meet Shu Nian and then gets sick after eating Shu Nian’s cooking.
 Everyone believes that Shu Nian poisoned her out of jealousy, but it is Xie Yan’s rejection that drives him over the edge.
 He disappears.
 The truth comes out that Shu Nian is innocent.
 Xie Yan searches for him everywhere, and then one day, with Ke Luo’s help, he finds him.
 Shu Nian is scarred and walks with a limp, having been in an accident.
 Despite his disfigurement, Xie Yan professes his love and his intention to be with Shu Nian for the rest of his life.

 While watching the movie, I found myself relatively untouched by their story.
 While Meng Rui did good acting as Xie Yan, making me feel something for his character, I felt that Wang Bowen was too raw for me to really enjoy his acting.
 I didn’t feel his pain, and I didn’t feel his love.
-It also didn’t help that most of the other actors onscreen (Xie Yan’s girlfriend and his intended, Ke Luo, even the thugs) all seemed to be bad actors, as well.
+It also didn’t help that most of the other actors onscreen (Xie Yan’s girlfriend and his intended, Ke Luo, even the thugs) all seemed to be bad or just really raw actors, as well.
 The acting pulled me out of the story each and every time.

 Additionally, the characters in the story weren’t really likable.
 Xie Yan was an entitled jerk.
 He spent his life treating poor Shu Nian as a pet, and then he was a total bastard once he discovered Shu Nian’s sexual orientation.
 He then fell in love with Shu Nian, but let Shu Nian down in a big way.
 Shu Nian was a martyr.
 Why was he so ready to give up his own happiness to be with such a cruel Master?
 The intended used Xie Yan, not caring of how she could hurt others by her machinations.
 The ex-girlfriend was completely crazy and even set up poor Shu Nian to be raped.
 The parents were hostile and unaccepting of their son’s sexual orientation.
 I usually have to like one person in the story in order to really like the story itself; that didn’t happen here.

 The editing of the movie seemed very choppy, leaping from one point to another, which lead to me feeling completely disconnected from the story.
-Due to the editing, everything felt rushed and I felt that I couldn’t believe in Xie Yan’s sudden love because of the frenetic pace of the scenes sometimes.
+Due to the editing, everything felt rushed, and I felt that I couldn’t believe in Xie Yan’s sudden love because of the frenetic pace of the scenes sometimes.